-The example above is just one example of how old content could be repurposed to generate new B2B leads.
+The example above is just one example of how old content could be repurposed for B2B lead generation.
 Other examples include reproducing research and other findings as infographics, re-using successful influencer posts and many others.
 So do not let good content go to waste.

 Create online assessments, calculators, and quizzes

-Interactive content has also been known to generate B2B leads effectively.
+Interactive content has also been known to assist B2B lead generation.
 When classifying the types of content, you can generally put it into two categories, static and interactive content.
 Static content refers to the content that readers consume by simply viewing or reading.
 On the other hand, interactive content requires active engagement on the part of the audience.

 Tools like online assessments, calculators and quizzes are examples of interactive content that you could use to create more interactive and engaging experiences with users that could easily become leads.
 One of the best ways of generating leads is creating engaging content.
 One way of creating engaging content is by creating highly interactive content, which users typically prefer over static content.

 For example, 43% of consumers prefer interactive video content over the other forms of video content.
 This is because interactive video content gives consumers the ability to choose what they want to see and when they want to see it.
 This engagement level created by the interactive content leads to a higher chance of lead creation and nurturing.
 That is why 62% of B2B marketers are already using interactive content to generate new leads.